Nokia Booklet 3G

 Notes: Note globale: 80%

-Source: Computing Anglais EN→FR Archive.org version
+Source: Computing EN→FR Archive.org version

 A sturdy mini laptop with mobile broadband but a steep price tag.
 Nokia's Booklet 3G is undeniably well designed and has a good battery life, but it also costs significantly more than other netbooks with a similar specification.
 While it also offers built-in GPS and mobile broadband, the latter requires users to invest more money for a 3G data connection, and no UK carrier was offering to subsidise it at the time of writing.